MaGaBoo/pwa/README.md

-# Making a simple example of pwa app
+🛠️ Making a simple example of pwa